jimmckeeth/Delphi-on-Linux-Setup/README.md

 ## Installing Ubuntu with WSL2 on Windows 11

+Windows Subsystem for Linux 2 (WSL2) is a quick and lightweight way to get started with Linux from within Windows 11.
+It provides a lightweight virtualized Linux environment that integrates well with Windows.

 Microsoft has a [full article](https://docs.microsoft.com/en-us/windows/wsl/install) with all the details.
 This is a summary for quick reference.
+There are BIOS configuration steps that may be required depending on your hardware.

 On Windows you need to do this from an elevated (administrator) command prompt or PowerShell window.
 Easiest way is **Win+X,A**.